hexbus/ubergrom/README.md

 avrdude -c usbasp -p m1284p -U flash:w:ubergrom.hex:i
 ```

-## Programming the GROMs/ROMs
+## Adding software to the UberGROM (1284P) and ROM

-- The `ubergrom.hex` firmware image includes Tursi’s bootloader at the top 4K of memory.
+- The `ubergrom.hex` firmware image includes Tursi’s bootloader at the top 4K of memory - will be there if flashed successfully.
 - User data for GROMs starts after address `>0000` and is mapped in 8K slots.
 - The 39SF040 PLCC Flash supports up to 512K of ROM.
+A good 512K ROM using the 74LS378 switching method to test the ROM functionality with is the [Don't Mess with Texas](https://github.com/Rasmus-M/ti99demo) megademo.
-- ROM bank switching uses writes to a paging register — typically done by writing to the ROM’s own address space.
-See [Stuart Conner's article](http://www.stuartconner.me.uk/ti/ti.htm#bank_switching) on 74LS379 bank switching.
+- **ROM bank switching** is performed by writing to a paging register in the ROM’s address space.
+See [Stuart Conner's article](http://www.stuartconner.me.uk/ti/ti.htm#bank_switching) for an overview.
+Stuart's example uses the legacy **74LS379** (banks switch top → bottom), while the current standard is the **74LS378** (banks switch bottom → top).
+MAME refers to these as `.9` (74LS379) and `.8` (74LS378).

-- Note: For ROMs, the 74LS378 switches 8K banks forward (bottom → top) and is the current standard.
-The 74LS379 switches banks in reverse (top → bottom) and is legacy.
-MAME refers to these as .8 (74LS378) and .9 (74LS379).
+## Understanding Bases, Slots, and Pages

+- **Base:** A GROM “base” is a CPU-side address block.
+Each base accesses a unique 64K GROM space.
+  - Base 0: `>9800`, Base 1: `>9804`, etc. up to Base 15

+- **Slot:** An 8K chunk within a base.
+TI GROMs have 8K slots: `>6000`, `>8000`, `>A000`, etc.

+- **Page:** A segment of memory within a device mapped to a slot.
+For example, GROM Page 2 = bytes `>10000–>11FFF`.

+- Up to 16 bases × 6 usable slots per base = 96 GROM segments total (768KB).

-## EEPROM Usage
+## EEPROM Usage for developers

 - 4KB EEPROM (within ATmega1284P)
 - EEPROM space is memory-mapped and write-protected by default